tjl9096/MachineLearningGroup8/README.md

 python compareGrayscale.py
 ```

+There may be an error where the code cannot find the location of the grayscale database.
+If this is the case, you will need to modify the grayscale.yaml.
+You would have to change the value under "path" so that it finds the directory found at: yolov3/datasets/grayscale

 ---

 Then there is a custom Dataset that we trained model yolov5 on our Faces for recognition purposes.
 For more details refer to the custom dataset README: [Custom Dataset](FacialRecognition/README.md)